rerun-io/rerun-docs/docs/reference/viewer/selection.md

 [Blueprint settings](reference/viewer/blueprint.md) of an Entity in the context of a given Space View.
 To learn more about the various settings check the on-hover tooltips.

-If there is no Space View context, the Blueprint section shows which Space Views display the selected object.

 Click-through selections
 ------------------------
 Making selections can be context sensitive to the current selection.